Connect with us

 Should Pack Medical

-• First Aid Kit – should contain at least plasters, bandages, anti-septic cream, burn treatment gel and wound closure strips.
+• First aid kit – should contain at least plasters, bandages, anti-septic cream, burn treatment gel and wound closure strips.

-• Paracetamol, Aspirin or Ibuprofen
+• Paracetamol, aspirin or ibuprofen

 • Diarrhoea tablets – a must in the developing world.